SAWGraph/water-kg/datasets/wbd/README.md

 **Notes on the data:**
 * Need to add Canada and Mexico as Administrative Region 1 entity to fully capture `states` attribute
+* Geoconnex uses `hyf:containingCatchment` to capture the nesting of HUs; for example, every HU12 is within a HU10, HU08, HU06, HU04, and HU02.
+Geoconnex declares all of these explicitly but transitivity could be used as well to reduce the number of explicit triples.

 ## Controlled Vocabularies
 List 1. humod